-Connect is a reading/learning management platform provided by the publisher (McGraw-Hill) of your textbook.
-We will be utilizing two of the many resources of Connect this semester - SmartBook (SB) and Virtual Lab (VL).
-SB is a digital version of your textbook that personalizes content to your unique needs, and thus creates the ideal study path for you.
+Connect is a reading/learning management platform provided by your textbook publisher (McGraw-Hill).
+I will be employing two Connect resources this semester -SmartBook (SB) and Virtual Labs (VL).
+SB is a digital version of your textbook that personalizes content to your unique needs.
 What does reading the textbook have to offer you?
-In my professional opinion, it is essential to read the textbook as it offers two invaluable things: 1) it provides you another perspective of the information that is covered in lecture and 2) it helps fill in the gaps of the lectures so that you can develop a more complete picture of the organ systems discussed.
-VL is a series of simulations to help you further understand the material presented in lecture with conceptual, practical, and clinical applications.
+In my professional opinion, reading the textbook offers two invaluable things: 1) it provides you another perspective of the information covered in lecture and 2) it helps fill in the gaps of my lectures so that you can develop a more complete picture of the organ systems discussed.
+VL is a series of simulations with conceptual, practical, and clinical applications.
 Each topic of this course (see the Lecture Outline, pg.
-5), will have a corresponding SB reading assignment, and 1-2 VL assignments, to be completed after lecture, to help you better understand and apply the physiological concepts covered within each topic.
+5), will have a corresponding SB reading assignment, and 1-2 VL assignments, to be completed after lecture.
+These resources are in place to help you better understand and apply the physiological concepts covered within each topic.
 SB assignments are worth 12.5% (50/400) of your overall course grade.
-The VL assignments are excellent simulations and I strongly urge you to do them.
-However, you will not be penalized for not doing them, but rewarded if you do.
-That is, the VL assignments are for extra credit (ExC).
+While I urge you to do the VL assignments, you will not be penalized for not doing them.
+Actually, you will be rewarded if you do.
+That is, the VL assignments are for extra credit (EC).
 Therefore, VL assignments will be another means (along with my exam replacement policy) by which you can boost your grade.
-There will be 20 VL assignments worth a total of 10 ExC points (0.5 points/assignment).
+There will be 20 VL assignments worth a total of 10 EC points (0.5 points/assignment).
 Whatever number of points you earn from VLs will be added to your overall course point total at the end of the semester.
 For Connect technical details, see pg.
-16 and the Connect Syllabus on D2L.
+16, and for further details, see the Connect Syllabus on D2L.